Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 See also How to Meditate Daily

-What is ASMR Meditation?
+Is ASMR Meditation?

 Two-and-a-half decades later, and the euphoria I felt from getting fake fillings has a cult following to rival Game of Thrones.
 Dubbed ASMR (short for autonomous sensory meridian response) in 2010, it’s a highly relaxing, pleasurable tingling that’s felt on the skin and scalp after certain stimuli.
 The phenomenon gained a huge online following after someone asked the internet about “head orgasms” back in 2007.
 All of a sudden, people like me were realizing they weren’t alone in their tingling—and wanted to know more about what was making them feel great.